While there aren’t too many things to highlight in the new React JS 17 release, there are a few new high-sway enhancements to the React JS Core.

 Changes to Event Delegation

 In React JS 17, React JS will no longer attach event handlers at the document level.
-Instead, it will attach them to the root DOM container into which your React JS tree is rendered.
+As an alternative, it will attach them to the root DOM container that your rendered React JS tree is inside.

 Consider attaching an “onClick” event to a button in React JS like the example below: